Policies for Employees

 Please observe the following:

-- Tips should not be for more than 15%
+- Tips should be reasonable, with a general rule of no more than 20%.

 - Moderate expenditures for meals are expected.
-No per-diem is suggested; however locale and availability of restaurants should guide choice.
-The college expects you to eat as you would at home.
+No per-diem is suggested; however, locale, and availability of restaurants should guide choice.
+The University expects you to eat as you would at home.
 Please be reasonable in your selections

 Other Necessary Miscellaneous Expenses